Faculty of Arts, Humanities and Social Sciences

-This course will provide participants with the opportunity to explore and critically appraise leadership and management styles.
+This course provides participants with the opportunity to explore and critically appraise leadership and management communication within healthcare.

 In this section